jayliang1234/FinalApiProject/README.md

 # FinalApiProject
 This is a League of Legends API of champions and their abilities

+Instructions

+clone repository

+create a mysql workbench connection

+create a database/schema called leaguechampions

+run the finalprojectscript in your connection to create your database tables

+go to FinalProjectApi >> FinalProjectApi >> appsettings.json and edit username and password "Server=127.0.0.1;Port=3306;Database=leaguechampions;User=User;Password=Password"

 Endpoints

   Get https://localhost:7144/api/champions/{ChampionId} //gets champions data